Potsdam Declaration: Drafting

-Chuchill had left the Berlin conference for the last time on 25 July, and that afternoon had flown to Northolt with his daughter and aide-de-camp Mary.
+Churchill had left the Berlin conference for the last time on 25 July, and that afternoon had flown to Northolt with his daughter and aide-de-camp Mary, to await the results of the British election at which he was unexpectedly defeated.

 Churchill was able to authorize the text as British Prime Minister, before submitting his resignation later on the evening of 26 July.
-In reality, the “signatures” of the Generalissimo and Prime Minister were in Truman’s handwriting.
+In reality, the "signatures" of the Generalissimo and Prime Minister were in Truman's handwriting.

 Terms

 On July 26, the United States, Britain, and China released the declaration announcing the terms for Japan's surrender, with the warning as an ultimatum: "We will not deviate from them.
 There are no alternatives.
 We shall brook no delay."
 For Japan, the terms of the declaration specified: